Ruhollah Khomeini: Life in exile

-By the late 1960s, Khomeini was a marja-e taqlid (model for imitation) for "hundreds of thousands" of Shia, one of six or so models in the Shia world.
+By the late 1960s, Khomeini was a marja-e taqlid (model for imitation) for "hundreds of thousands" of Shia, one of six or so models in the Shia world at the time.
 While in the 1940s Khomeini accepted the idea of a limited monarchy under the Persian Constitution of 1906 – as evidenced by his book Kashf al-Asrar – by the 1970s he had rejected the idea.
 In early 1970, Khomeini gave a series of lectures in Najaf on Islamic government, later published as a book titled variously Islamic Government or Islamic Government: Governance of the Jurist (Hokumat-e Islami: Velayat-e faqih).
+This principle, though not known to the wider public before the revolution, was integrated into the new Iranian constitution after the revolution.

-Velayat-e faqih
+Velâyat-e Faqih

-This was his best known and most influential work, and laid out his ideas on governance (at that time):
+Velâyat-e Faqih was his best known and most influential work, and laid out his ideas on governance (at that time):